WCRP-CORDEX/cmip6-for-cordex/docs/CMIP6_studies_list_EUR.md

     variables: tas
     comment:
       Regional tas change in Europe MED, NEU, CEU, MED+NEU+CEU, DJF, JJA, 2041-2060 vs 1850-1900, SSP245.
+Warming classes are determined wrt an observationally-constrained range for the future regional warming based on Qasmi and Ribes 2022 Applied observationnal constraint here is a global temperature constraint + a regional temperature constraint Adapted from Qasmi and Ribes 2022, Sci.
+Adv. by S. Qasmi following S. Somot's request The criteria applies to all members of a given GCM.
 Values are given only for land points.
-      Adapted from Qasmi and Ribes 2022, Sci.
-Adv. by S. Qasmi following S.
-      Somot's request Numerical values available soon.
-Only warming classes for now.
-We report here only warming classes for JJA and for the joined MED+NEU+CEU domain
+We report here only warming classes for now.
+Numerical values could come later.
   period:
     reference: 1850-1900
     target: 2041-2060